Lutsic/crx-extension-downloader/README.md

 ## **CRX Extension Downloader**

-**CRX Extension Downloader** is a lightweight and efficient tool designed to retrieve `.crx` files of extensions on Chrome Web Store.
+**CRX Extension Downloader** is a lightweight and efficient tool designed to download Chrome and Firefox extensions without offcial stores.

 ### **🌟 Key Features**